silversthem/al.bot/README.md

 # al.bot
-Find the right phone using a chatbot
+Find the right phone using a chatbot.
+## How to use
+...
+## How it works
+...